docpad-archive/documentation/01-start/03-begin.html.md

 <%- @getBlock("styles").add(["/styles/style.css"]).toHTML() %>
 ```

-Upon saving, we'll notice that our browser will automatically reload, and that our css file will be injected into the layout making our header red!
+Upon saving, we'll notice that our browser will automatically reload, and that our CSS file will be injected into the layout making our header red!